ipfs/ipfs-docs/docs/how-to/best-practices-for-nft-data.md

 You can also include filenames inside the path component of an IPFS URI.
 For example, if you've stored your token's metadata on IPFS wrapped in a directory, your URI might be: `ipfs://bafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi/metadata.json`

 NFT standards like [ERC-721][eip-721] and [ERC-1155][eip-1155] define smart contract functions for fetching the URI associated with an NFT.
-If you're storing raw CIDs as recommended, it's best to convert to URIs inside the smart contract, rather than in the presentation layer of a distributed app.
+If you're storing CID strings as recommended, it's best to convert to URIs inside the smart contract, rather than in the presentation layer of a distributed app.
 By doing the conversion on-chain, tools like [EtherScan](https://etherscan.io) and other block explorers that are expecting URIs will be able to find your NFT data.

 IPFS URIs are also the recommended way to link from a token's _metadata_ to images and other assets stored on IPFS.
 See the [metadata recommendations below](#metadata) for more details.